Health at Home

 From humble beginnings, in an ever-changing world of insurance coverage, Medicare, Medicaid, health care regulations and new technology over the past seven decades, the Visiting Nurse Association of Greater Little Rock has changed and grown.
 As the community it served continued to grow, the name changed to the Visiting Nurse Association of Arkansas to encompass all areas of service, outside of Little Rock.
 Taking root in the minds and hearts of caring volunteers from the Junior League, concerned for the needs of their fellow man, an idea for a program that would minister to the health needs of people from all walks of life, regardless of their ability to pay, became a reality.
 Continuing the legacy of caring begun by the Jr. League Volunteers, the VNA of Arkansas has continued to provide for some of the non-clinical needs of patients through our Patient Assistance Fund, funded by community donations and grants.

-Effective July 1, 2015, the VNA of Arkansas name changed to CHI St. Vincent Health at Home, realigning the organization more closely with CHI St. Vincent and Catholic Health Initiatives.
+On July 1, 2015, the VNA of Arkansas name changed to CHI St. Vincent Health at Home, realigning the organization more closely with CHI St. Vincent and Catholic Health Initiatives.